magarveylab/ibis-publication/README.md

     decode_name="ec",
 )
 ```

+This approach allows flexible use of IBIS modules based on specific research needs.
+Adjust parameters such as cpu_cores and gpu_id to optimize performance for your system.

-### Determining which IBIS modules to run for partial anntoation.
+### Selecting IBIS Modules for Partial Annotation

-The output of each function is a boolean value indicating whether the function has been completed.
-Downstream functions will require an input stating that all prerequisite steps have been completed.
-Referring to the above example, EC number prediction requires that the protein embeddings have been generated, which in turn requires that the ORFs have been called with Pyrodigal.
-This enables users to rapidly determine which modules must be run, at minimum, to achieve the user's desired level of annotation.
+Each IBIS function returns a boolean value indicating whether it has been successfully completed.
+Downstream functions require confirmation that all prerequisite steps have been performed.

+For example, in the previous workflow:
+    - EC number prediction requires protein embeddings.
+    - Protein embeddings require ORF predictions using Pyrodigal.

+This structure allows users to efficiently determine the minimum required modules to achieve their desired level of annotation.

-### Single-threaded IBIS module execution
+### Single-Threaded IBIS Module Execution

-Note, while all modules are set up to enable parallel computation, single-threaded equivalents are provided in the corresponding modules as well.
-For example:
+While all IBIS modules support parallel computation, single-threaded execution is also available for cases where parallelization is not needed or possible.
+Each module includes a single-threaded equivalent.

+For example, to run Prodigal on a single nucleotide FASTA file:

 ```python
 from Ibis.Analysis import (